 Liveaboard scuba diving costs will vary depending on the boat, inclusions, and locations.
 Similar to hotel or resort accommodations, you can find budget, mid-range, and luxury liveaboards all over the world.

-To give you an idea on how different prices can be for 8 Days and 7 Nights on a liveaboard, here’s a comparison:
+To give you an idea of how different prices can be for 8 Days and 7 Nights on a liveaboard, here’s a comparison:

 Scuba diving cost-cutting tips

-If you find scuba diving to be expensive, here are some money saving tips you can do.
+If you find scuba diving to be expensive, here are some money-saving tips for you:

 - Watch out for discounts and promos from your favorite travel and dive brands.
 Follow them on social media or sign up for their mailing list.

 - Reach out to your preferred dive center and ask about special packages and their promos.

 - Look out for scuba diving scholarships.
 Did you know I learned scuba diving for free?!

 - Buy second-hand gear.
 There are plenty of dive gear buy-and-sell groups on Facebook.
 Ask your your dive shops if they have 2nd hand or refurbished gear.
 Some instructors might also have students who impulsively bought something and decided to change their gear, so ask them just in case they know of anyone who is selling.